fei-hdu/fetch_image/README.md

-## auto fetch image in the list from google flickr bing
+## Automatically fetch images in the list from google, flickr, and bing (.com)

 ### google